 Intercommunication of the different instruments required to perform a multiplexed experiment is essential.
 Fusion’s REST-API allows Dragonfly to be easily triggered for imaging and synchronized with other devices for multiplexing.
 Result 1- Automatic control of the multiplexing set-up.
 Result 2 - Flexible protocols that can be adjusted during the experiment.

 High QE and low read noise combined with low background and high signal throughput in Dragonfly, provide an excellent combination of features for this application in native or cleared tissues. sCMOS cameras are 3 to 5 times more sensitive than point scanning detectors, with up to 95% QE, and a high dynamic range (16 bits – 65 535 grey levels).
 Result 1 – Acquire all the signals in the image, avoid saturation and ensure proper representation of cellular RNAs.
 Result 2 - Use shorter exposure times for acquisition.
 Increase speed of acquisition and productivity.
 Result 3 - Use low laser power for imaging.
 Decrease photobleaching.

-Please take a look at our infographic to have a visual idea of the required steps multiplex in situ imaging experiments.
+Please take a look at our infographic to visualise the required steps in Spatially Resolved Transcriptomics Experiments (in-situ multiplex imaging) experiments.

 1. Multiplexing increases identifiable gene products (GP) rapidly.
 With 4 labels per round, R the number of GP’s which can be labelled uniquely is 4R.
 Theoretically, nine rounds could label all gene products in the human genome!